kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 The kube-bind module has its own identifiers for spaces.
 These are distinct from the ways that kcp identifies spaces.
-In kube-bind, for a given provider and consumer, the identifier is the "cluster namespace" in the provider cluster that corresponds to the consuer.
+In kube-bind, for a given provider and consumer, the identifier is the "cluster namespace" in the provider cluster that corresponds to the consumer.
 We will not presume that these cluster namespace names are globally unique (across providers).

-In kcp there are two ways of identifying most spaces: (1) `logicalcluster.Name` and (2) the pathname of the corresponding `Workspace` object.
+There are two ways of identifying most spaces: (1) `logicalcluster.Name` and (2) the pathname of the corresponding `Workspace` object.
 In this design the controllers have been using `logicalcluster.Name` as the space identifier (using the `Path` method